-Natural Gas Processing Projects Take Off in U.S.
+Natural Gas Processing Plants Take Off in North America

 Among the projects in the Southwest region is Tall Oak Midstream’s (Edmond, Oklahoma) planned cryogenic natural gas processing plant in Wetumka, Oklahoma.
 The plant will process 200 million cubic feet per day of gas from the Arkoma Stack Gathering System.
 Construction is set to kick off in the next few months and be completed by the end of the year.
 Kahuna Ventures LLC (Westminster, Colorado) is performing engineering, procurement and construction (EPC) on the project, which has an estimated total investment of $100 million.